irmen/Pyro4/docs/source/tipstricks.rst

    Print a short help message and exit.

 Most other options should be self explanatory; you can set the listening host and portname etc.
+An important option is the exposed names regex option: this controls what objects are accessible from the http gateway interface.
+It defaults to something that won't just expose every internal object in your system.
+If you want to toy a bit with the examples provided in the gateway's web page, you'll have to change the option to something like: ``'Pyro.|test.'`` so that those objects are exposed.